Alevropita (Feta Flatbread)

 6

-Mix the remaining one tablespoon of olive oil and one tablespoon of melted butter, and drizzle on top of the batter.
+Mix the remaining one tablespoon of olive oil and one tablespoon of melted butter, and drizzle evenly on top of the batter.

 7